How to Reset the Kill Switch on a Boat?

 Things to Remember When Using a Kill Switch

 It’s like an overprotective parent, always ready to shut down the fun if things get a little too wild.
-And if you’re wondering how to reset kill switch, it’s as easy as a piece of cake.
+And if you’re wondering how to reset the kill switch, it’s as easy as a piece of cake.

 To ensure you are using your Kill Switch properly, here are a few things to keep in mind: